-Students are encouraged to refer also to the Fellowships by deadline page.
+Students are encouraged to refer also to the Awards by year or major page.

 Click on the name of the fellowship to go to the fellowship agency's website.